 And here is an example of text color and background color being used to make a Text block blend with its surroundings:

 One of the options is not a color: “Transparent”.
 This gives you a completely transparent background, which can be useful to overlay other objects with text.
 For example, this wall of metal blocks has a Text block, with a transparent background, positioned just in front of it (carefully placed using the Nudge tool):

-This is a block in the Smart blocks category on which you can apply textures by specifying a web URL.
+This is a block on which you can apply textures by specifying a web URL.

 Click in the white rectangle and paste in your URL:

 Then click “Submit” and the image will be displayed:

 When you sign out of the Composer, the hamburger will disappear until you sign in again, leaving a clean image on each side of the block: